-ECDP 3338 Diversity and Multiculturalism in Child Development (3 credits)
+ECDP 3338 Diversity Issues In Child Dev (3 credits)

 Students explore the role of culture and diversity in the process of child development.
 Attention is placed on the study of the cognitive, social and emotional domains.
 Field experiences are integrated.